 An elderly man in ragged clothing had been shot.
 He crawled towards my position, adding strokes of red to the white canvas under him.
 He got close enough for me to recognize him, mostly because of his discolored eyes—one was a beautiful blue and the other a sickly yellow.
 I had seen him one other time before, when I was fourteen.

-My parents were busy unpacking boxes in our new home.
-I was in the driveway, sitting inside our car’s open trunk, looking through my box of belongings.
-I came across my freshman class picture.
+I was laying on the lawn outside, staring at my freshman class picture.
 Everyone was crossed out in red, and I had drawn a huge question mark over myself.
 I started to weep into my palms, pushing them into my eyes as if there were buttons buried deep within them that would stop the constant flow of tears.

 The old man’s eyes met mine, and he gave me the same smile that played sidekick to his heroic words all those years ago.
-When I was sorting through my box of belongings that day, I was looking for my pair of scissors.
-The “beautiful flower” was moments away from cutting herself down, until the kindness of a stranger saved her.
+On that day, a “beautiful flower” was moments away from cutting herself down, until the kindness of a stranger saved her.